Seniors Losing Interest in Life: 7 Ways to Help With Anhedonia

 When seniors lose interest in life, it’s a sign of anhedonia, which is a common symptom of depression

-When seniors lose interest in activities they once enjoyed, whether it’s hobbies, socializing, or even eating, it can be heartbreaking for families.
+When seniors lose interest in activities they once enjoyed — whether hobbies, socializing, or even eating —it can be heartbreaking for families.
 This lack of pleasure, known as anhedonia, is common in older adults due to factors like depression, chronic illness, or isolation.
 The good news?
 There are meaningful ways to reignite joy and engagement.
 In this article, we share seven practical,…

 10 Ways to Help Seniors Deal with Isolation and Depression

-Many older adults go through major life changes that could make them more vulnerable to depression.
+Many older adults go through significant life changes that could make them more vulnerable to depression.
 But it’s heartbreaking to stand by and watch someone deal with depression or loneliness on their own.
 Zara Lewis shares 10 ways you can help your older adult cope with symptoms and improve their quality of life.
-According to WHO estimates, depression affects about 280 million…
+According to the WHO estimates, depression affects about 280…

 Many people struggle to get through the winter season – and not just because bad weather makes everyday tasks difficult.
 Those “winter blues” could actually be seasonal depression (also called seasonal affective disorder).
-Vive Health explains what it is, how it affects seniors and caregivers, and 4 ways to prevent and manage symptoms.
-Are the winter months especially challenging for your older…
+Vive Health explains what it is, how it affects seniors and caregivers, and four ways to prevent and manage symptoms.
+Are the winter months especially challenging for your older adult…

 5 Ways to Help Seniors Be More Positive

 Seniors are more vulnerable to sadness or depression because they’re going through major life changes like declining health, death of loved ones, or loss of friends.
-Olympic Stairlifts shares 5 ways to help your older adult improve their mood with exercise, healthy eating, social connections, and more.
 Many older adults struggle with depression caused by a number of lifestyle factors.
-Does it have…
+Does it have to be like this?
+Or can the way people approach older age, physically and mentally, lead to growing older positively?
+Physical…

 1 in 10 Seniors Has Depression [Infographic]